espressif/esp-idf/docs/en/api-guides/unit-tests-legacy.rst

             (1)     "trigger_deepsleep"
             (2)     "check_deepsleep_reset_reason"

-Normal case will print the case name and description.
-Master slave cases will also print the sub-menu (the registered test function names).
+The normal case will print the case name and description.
+Master-slave cases will also print the sub-menu (the registered test function names).

 Test cases can be run by inputting one of the following: